Tokkojin/jekyll-now/_posts/2014-3-3-Hello-World.md

 Sometime in high school, I realized I liked going by "Thai" better than by "Thai An" not because it felt cooler but rather because it was a more masculine name.
 With this realization came another: I never really felt "like a girl".
 To this day, I couldn't tell you what that means if I tried.
 I don't not feel like a girl because I don't like to shop for clothing nor because I don't like to put on make-up.
 (Which, of course, are not necessary inclinations for a girl to possess, nor necessary inclinations for a boy to avoid.)
 I don't not feel like a girl because I... don't.

 I've held off for a long while about discussing my gender identity because I don't really "get" gender identity.
 Do I (do people?) identify as more male because I more associate myself with traits promoted by testosterone?
 What are those traits, though?
-Are they traits naturally promoted by testosterone, or are they traits we've ascribed to be "male" simply due to how social and cultural norms have supprsesed women?
+Are they traits naturally promoted by testosterone, or are they traits we've ascribed to be "male" simply due to how social and cultural norms have suppressed women?
 (Think how some ascribe sci/tech ability to be a more male feature.)
 Continuing along this line of thinking...

 Do I identify as more male because I'm a Type A who shies from identifying as female because of current social and cultural norms and conditions for women? ...

 ...

+I'm not even sure how to begin approaching these questions.

+To make a long story short regarding my personal gender identity, though: I identify as non-binary, mainly because I don't see how something is necessarily "male" or "female" aside from sex parts.

+--

+One's "gender identity" is heavily influenced by one's physical sex, but is also influenced by other, currently not understood neurological and psychological factors.
+As such, we should respect for others' gender identities, no matter how we may not understand them.

+I say this

 Bar Heavy Science-ing (intense medical options such as surgery or hormone treatment), there's not much to be done about your birth sex.

-If I were to try to present myself as male tomorrow, my mezzo-soprano voice and short stature alone would, at best, raise eyebrows and induce a couple of double-takes.
-Yeah, yeah, eyebrow raises and double-takes aren't going to kill me, but they're not pleasant, either.
-And, again, that's the best case scenario in today's world.
-In a worse situation, my career and well-being could be made at-risk.
+And since in today's world, most people assume that your sex is your gender, I present as female as to not have an unconventional gender identity become significant to my daily happenings.